nidrax69/laravel-google-calendar/README.md

 ### note about this fork

-This package is a simple fork that add enables delegated domain-wide with impersonate user account (good for those who use GSuite Apps).
+This package is a simple fork that allow to pass option parameters to the update method of the GoogleCalendar Event.
+It allow to enable notifications on update for example.
  If you don't need this functionallity, please, go to [spatie/laravel-google-calendar](https://github.com/spatie/laravel-google-calendar).

 This package makes working with a Google Calendar a breeze.
 Once it has been set up you can do these things: